 Meeting the API Developers’ Demand

 Application Programme Interface are connectors that sit on top of existing software programmes and help in making processes run by that software efficiently.
 It is considered to be the next wave to watch out for in software development.
 Abhinav Asthana and his co-founders, Ankit Sobti and Abhijt Kane, realised the potential.
 Having already worked in an API development environment and realising there was no standardisation and decided to fill this gap.
-This led to the setting up of Postman in Bangalore in 2014.
+This led to the setting up of Postman in Bengaluru in 2014.
 Soon, with clients in Europe and the US, they set up an office in San Francisco.
 The company currently has a team of 30, serves four million developers and 30,000 companies.
 Its USP is being able to cater to the entire API development lifecycle.
-It has been funded by Nexus Ventures, which is enough for it to fuel its future development plans.
+It has been funded by Nexus Ventures Partners, which is enough for it to fuel its future development plans.